i-TechSupport-orlando/btenforce/README.md

 ## Debugging
 `btenforce --debug` will run the script in debug mode.
 Debug mode will override the day of week and time of day restrictions and run the script as though it is always in session.
 You may modify the configuration on a single computer with `btenforce --configure`.

+# Configuration Profile
+`btenforce` needs some PPPC permissions to function correctly.
+Install `btenforce-pppc.mobileconfig` to grant permissions to `blueutil`.
+Once the profile is installed, the daemon should be able to run `blueutil` as the end-user.
+YMMV.